Return to Index

 Diagnosis of Obesity

 - Waist circumference, sagittal diameter, and waist-to-hip ratio—Simple measurements that estimate the amount of fat deposited in the skin and inside the abdominal cavity.
 Waist-to-hip ratio greater than 1 in men or greater than 0.8 in women is considered obese.
-Waist circumferences that exceed 102 centimeters (40 inches) men or exceed 88 centimeters (35 inches) in women are associated with an increased risk of heart disease.
+Waist circumferences that exceed 40 inches (102 centimeters) men or 35 inchess (88 centimeters) in women are associated with an increased risk of heart disease.

 - Skinfold caliper—Most fat is deposited beneath the skin.
 This test measures fat just beneath the skin, but cannot measure fat inside the abdomen.

-- Water displacement tests—Fat floats; the rest of your body tissues sink.
+- Water displacement tests—Fat floats, but the rest of your body tissues sink.
 Determining how well you float provides an estimated ratio of fat to body mass.

 - Electrical measurements—A couple of tests calculate your percentage of body fat by measuring the difference between the electrical characteristics of fat and other tissues in your body.